Traveling with Pets? Avoid these 6 Common Mistakes!

 Has Your Pet Traveled Before … this Far?

-If your dog is only used to short trips around town, start taking them on longer rides before your trip to make sure they are completely comfortable before you spend hours in a car.
+If your dog is only used to short trips around town, start taking them on longer rides before your trip to make sure they are completely comfortable before you Cat Sitting in the Front Seat of Carspend hours in a car.
 Ensure you acclimate them to using crates, carriers or seat belts in the car before you leave.

 Plan out plenty of rest stops for your dog (and cat) to take a break and stretch their legs!
 (Most cats will not use a litter box in a moving car.)